Photo-$z$ Estimation with Normalizing Flow: Introduction

 In addition, clustering-based methods provide an independent route to calibrate the true redshift distribution of a photo-$z$ sample.
 It can be categorized into clustering-$z$ (CZ) and self-calibration (SC).
 CZ, based on cross-correlations with overlapping spectroscopic samples \citep{Newman_2008, McQuinnWhite_2013, Menard_etal2013, Schmidt_etal2013, vandenBusch_etal2020} has been has been widely used in current surveys, while SC relies only on photometric auto- and cross-correlations \citep{Schneider_etal2006, Zhang_etal2010, Zhang_etal2017, Peng_etal2022, XU2023}.
 Since spectroscopic coverage becomes sparse at high redshift, CZ calibration is limited there, and SC is expected to play an increasingly important role in future surveys.
 Combining CZ with SC is an effective means to extend the clustering-based method to high redshift \citep{Zheng_etal2024}.

-In this work we apply a powerful machine-learning method, normalizing flow (NF) \citep{Kobyzev_etal2019,Papamakarios_etal2019} to estimate photo-$z$, and call this photo-$z$ estimation framework with NF, nflow-$z$.
+In this work, we apply a powerful machine learning method, normalizing flow (NF) \citep{Kobyzev_etal2019,Papamakarios_etal2019} to estimate photo-$z$, and call this photo-$z$ estimation framework with NF, nflow-$z$.
 NF learns the coordinate transformation to some simple base distribution to approximate the (complex) target distribution.
 The NF networks are invertible by construction.
-In particular, the invertible nature of this type of networks was emphasized in \citet{Ardizzone_etal2018,Ardizzone_etal2019}.
-Degeneracy in redshift-photometry relation is a key factor limiting the accuracy of the photo-$z$ estimation.
+In particular, the invertible nature of this type of network was emphasized in \citet{Ardizzone_etal2018,Ardizzone_etal2019}.
+Degeneracy in the redshift-photometry relation is a key factor limiting the accuracy of the photo-$z$ estimation.
 This problem is at best tackled implicitly in most of the existing methods.
 By addressing the degeneracy issue directly, nflow-$z$ holds the promise to improve the photo-$z$ estimation accuracy.
-Moreover, nflow-$z$ directly models the probability distribution of the data, it is expected to yield accurate error estimate.
-We note that \cite{Sun_etal2023} briefly mentioned the NF method and applied it to estimate the photo-$z$ on the HSC-SSP survey PDR3 data \citep{Aihara_etal2022}.
-The possibility of photo-$z$ estimation with NF was also mentioned in \citet{Crenshaw_2023}.
-Here we study the performance of nflow-$z$ in details and we contrast the results for two different NF architectures.
+Moreover, nflow-$z$ directly models the probability distribution of the data, and it is expected to yield an accurate error estimate.
+We note that \cite{Crenshaw_etal2024} use the NF to estimate the joint probability distribution between redshift and magnitudes in order to forward model the photometric galaxy catalog.
+The redshift estimation is then obtained by marginalizing over the extra degrees of freedom.
+Instead, we apply the conditional network to estimate photo-$z$ by treating the photometry information as a condition.
+This simple network structure enables us to focus on the redshift information and eliminate the extra degrees of freedom effectively.
+Our network structure is similar to \cite{Sun_etal2023}, which briefly mentions the NF method and applies it to estimate photo-$z$ on the HSC-SSP survey PDR3 data \citep{Aihara_etal2022}.
+Here, we study the performance of nflow-$z$ in detail and we contrast the results for two different NF architectures.
 We test nflow-$z$ on a number of datasets and compare them against other state-of-the-art algorithms.
-Plus a primary motivation of this work is to prepare a photo-$z$ estimation pipeline for CSST.
+Plus, a primary motivation of this work is to prepare a photo-$z$ estimation pipeline for CSST.

 This paper is organized as follows.
-In Sec.~\ref{sec:NF_ideas_implementations}, we review the general idea of NF, present the nflow-$z$ framework, and describe two principle architectures to implement nflow-$z$.
+In Sec.~\ref{sec:NF_ideas_implementations}, we review the general idea of NF, present the nflow-$z$ framework, and describe two principal architectures to implement nflow-$z$.
 We test nflow-$z$ with different datasets and compare our test results against those from other methods in Sec.~\ref{sec:algorithm_testing}.
 We conclude in Sec.~\ref{sec:conclusions}.